arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ![The Arcus Install Tool, with "ggplot2" entered under package name.
 Install option is set to "R Packages" and library sub path is left blank.](media/install_r_package_name_1.png)

-If you have multiple packages you need to install, you can add them at the same time by clicking "Add package".
+If you have multiple packages you need to install, you can add them at the same time by clicking "Add package."

 ![The Arcus Install Tool, with "ggplot2" and "flextable" entered in the two visible package name fields.
 The button "Add Package" at the bottom of the package fields adds fields to list additional packages.
 The buttons at the bottom right of the tool are "Add Item" and "Submit."](media/install_r_package_name_2.png)